 - For more stability when peeling and cubing, cut off the top and bottom of your squash.

 - If you're still having trouble, try microwaving your squash.
 Pierce the skin of the squash all over with a fork.
 Next, place squash in the microwave and cook for about 3 minutes.
 Remove from the microwave (careful, it will be hot!) and allow to cool.
-The skin should peel off much more easily.
+The skin will peel off much more easily.